AkshathRaghav/AkshathRaghav/README.md

 Hello there 👋

-I’m Braydon, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development. <br>
+I’m Akshath, a high-school student who <br>
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications <br>
 that run blazing fast.